Bio-duck: Factors that affect occurrence

-To investigate what context bio-duck sounds occur, research was conducted off west coast of South Africa to see if there is any connection between frequency of bio-duck sounds and three variables.
+To investigate in what context bio-duck sounds occur, research was conducted off the west coast of South Africa to see if there is any connection between frequency of bio-duck sounds and three variables.
 The variables were "distance of sea ice edge" (from recording position), "month of the year" and "time of the day".
 The researchers concluded that month of the year was the most prominent variable, followed by distance from sea ice and lastly, time of the day.
-Another research came to a similar conclusion, determining that there is positive correlation between Antarctic minke whales time spent calling and sea ice presence.
+Another study came to a similar conclusion, determining that there is positive correlation between Antarctic minke whales time spent calling and sea ice presence.
 Furthermore, since there was a relative increase in calling behavior once sea ice coverage reached 50%, researchers suggest that perhaps a certain threshold must be met in order to significantly affect calling behavior.